Extremely cold air from Siberia will send US into deep freeze days before Christmas

 Records from the cold outbreaks of 1983 and 1989 still set the standard for cold air around Christmastime in much of the northern and eastern U.S. In portions of Montana and North Dakota, the mercury dipped to between 35 and 50 below zero Fahrenheit for several days around Christmas those years.
 The cold air mass in 1983 even made it to the East Coast, with single-digit record lows in that timeframe still standing today in parts of the Carolinas.

-While the bitter cold seems very likely to have pre-holiday revelers shivering in the north-central U.S., the bitter cold surviving in its most extreme form to the East Coast is not a sure bet.
-"Whenever there is a major blast of cold air on deck, there is usually the potential for a storm to accompany or precede it, delaying the arrival of the colder air," says AccuWeather Senior Meteorologist Alex Sosnowski.
+While the bitter cold seems very likely to have pre-holiday revelers shivering in the north-central U.S., the bitter cold rushing right to the East Coast is not a sure bet.
+"Whenever there is a major blast of cold air on deck, there is usually a storm to accompany or precede it, temporarily delaying the arrival of the colder air along the Atlantic seaboard," says AccuWeather Senior Meteorologist Alex Sosnowski.

+Confidence in a major winter storm that affects the Central and Eastern states just prior to Christmas is growing among AccuWeather meteorologists.

-"The air is also likely to take an indirect route to the East through the Great Lakes and would have a chance to moderate where there is little to no snow on the ground," Sosnowski added.
+"The air is also likely to take an indirect route to the East or pass over the Great Lakes and would have a chance to moderate where there is little to no snow on the ground," Sosnowski added.
+"All bets are off in terms of any temperature moderation over the North-Central states, where expansive snow cover already exists."

-Despite that potential for a less severe outcome as the air mass moves east, it is almost certainly expected to be a colder Christmas than in recent years in many parts of the East.
+Even with a slightly less-severe outcome as the air mass reaches the Atlantic coast, it is expected to be a colder Christmas than in recent years in many parts of the East.
 In New York City, for example, the high temperatures in the last three years have been 52 degrees Fahrenheit in 2021, 61 in 2020 and 47 in 2019.
 All of those high temperatures were above the average of 42 degrees Fahrenheit for the day.

+The magnitude of the cold on Christmas Day in New York City should stop shy of the records for the day.
+In 1980, the mercury fell to 1 degree Fahrenheit below zero for a morning low, the only time in recorded history the city has been below zero for the holiday.
+The lowest high temperature ever recorded on Christmas there was just 13 in 1983.

-AccuWeather's team of long-range meteorologists says there is the potential for a winter storm to form along the periphery of the colder air next week as it moves east, including in parts of the southern Plains and Southeast from Oklahoma to the Carolinas.
-The evolution of any potential storm will depend on the exact trajectory of the colder air and any atmospheric energy associated with it.
-Meteorologists believe a clearer picture of how the storm could take shape may be determined as early as this weekend.
+AccuWeather's team of long-range meteorologists says there is a likelihood for a major winter storm to form along the periphery of the colder air next week as it moves east, including in parts of the southern Plains, Midwest, Southeast and Northeast states.
+The evolution of the storm and its snow will depend on the exact trajectory of the colder air and atmospheric energy associated with it.
+Meteorologists will add more detail to forecasts as more weather data becomes available in the coming days.

+In the wake of that storm, there is the potential for cold air to reach into much of the Southeast states with the likelihood of hard freezes along the Interstate 20 and 10 corridors and into portions of the Florida Peninsula around or shortly after Christmas.
+People who will be heading away from home over the holidays may want to take preventative measures to avoid frozen pipes and water damage, forecasters urge.

 Want next-level safety, ad-free?
 Unlock advanced, hyperlocal severe weather alerts when you subscribe to Premium+ on the AccuWeather app.
 AccuWeather Alerts™ are prompted by our expert meteorologists who monitor and analyze dangerous weather risks 24/7 to keep you and your family safer.Report a Typo